-Like with bedtime at night when you have bedtime routine, it’s also important to have a naptime routine.
+Like bedtime at night when you have a bedtime routine, it’s also important to have a naptime routine.
 Your nap-time routine doesn’t have to be as long as your bedtime routine, but it’s just as important.
-Your baby needs to psychologically prepare himself for sleep; he needs that wind down time.
+Your baby needs to psychologically prepare himself for sleep; he needs that wind-down time.
 You can’t just dump him in his cot and expect him to sleep.
 What happens in one sleep situation needs to happen in all sleep situations.
-For example: If you baby is sleeping in a sleeping bag at night, he needs to be sleeping in a sleeping bag during the day as well.
+For example: If your baby is sleeping in a sleeping bag at night, he needs to be sleeping in a sleeping bag during the day as well.

-- Pick her up and walk het to her cot in her room
+- Pick her up and walk her to her cot in her room

 - Change her nappy

 - Close the curtains (Don’t do it before the time)

 - You can read her a short story or sing a song.